Booting Spammers Out of Your Mailing List

 So, what do you do?

-• First, check to see if your ezine software captures the IP (internet protocol) address of people when they sign up.
-I use Professional Cart Solutions (a variant of 1shoppingcart.com), and they DO capture IP addresses of each person who signs up.
+- First, check to see if your ezine software captures the IP (internet protocol) address of people when they sign up.

-• Finally, I go back to my mailing system, and look for the place where I can block specific IP addresses from either ordering from me or from signing up for my mailing lists.
-In the case of Professional Cart Solutions/1shoppingcart, it’s under the Orders tab.
+- Finally, I go back to my mailing system, and look for the place where I can block specific IP addresses or specific email addresses.

 Voila!
 Now that zombie can’t sign up for my mailing list anymore!